 How long does it take to become a Webflow Expert?

-Six months minimum if you're starting from web design fundamentals you already have.
+Six months minimum if you are starting from web design fundamentals you already have.
 A working designer or developer needs:

 - 30 to 60 hours through Webflow University for the foundational courses and certification exams (CMS Level 1, Layout Level 1 and 2, Expert certification).